The Difference between the Left and Right Invariant Extended Kalman Filter: Left and Right IEKF Definition

 The reset step transforms the posterior $\GP_{\hat{X}^-(t_{k+1})} (\mu^+\allowbreak(t_{k+1}), \Sigma^+(t_{k+1}))$ into a new distribution with zero offset $\GP_{\hat{X}(t_{k+1})}(0, \Sigma(t_{k+1}))$ at the tangent coordinates at the new reference state.
 Note that in much of the EKF literature the reset step is simply a reset of the reference

 without any corresponding consideration of the consequences of the change of coordinates on the covariance $\Sigma^+(t_{k+1})$.
-Theoretical arguments from both geometric \cite{ge2024geometric} and analytic \cite{mueller2017covariance} perspectives, as well as empirical evidence \cite{ge2022equivariant}, have conclusively shown that the change in the reference state induces a change in the covariance $\Sigma$ when the state space is not globally Euclidean.
+Theoretical arguments from both geometric \cite{geGeometricPerspectiveFusing2024} and analytic \cite{muellerCovarianceCorrectionStep2017} perspectives have conclusively shown that the change in the reference state induces a change in the covariance $\Sigma$ when the state space is not globally Euclidean.
 Conceptually, changing the reference point of a concentrated Gaussian changes the coordinates in which the pdf is expressed and should change the algebraic form of the covariance.
-The authors believe that failing to model the reset correctly is a major source that leads to differences between the L-IEKF and R-IEKF in the literature.
+The authors claim that failing to model the reset correctly is a major source that leads to differences between the L-IEKF and R-IEKF in the literature, which is supported by both analytical derivations and experimental results presented in this paper.

-\begin{remark} The reset step was initially introduced in \cite{Mahony_2022,ge2022equivariant} as a curvature correction term based on the parallel transport operator.
-Subsequent work \cite{ge2024geometric, geGeometryExtendedKalman2025} proposed using the differential of the exponential map for the reset step.
-Since parallel transport provides a first-order approximation to the differential of the exponential \cite{geGeometryExtendedKalman2025}, the practical difference between these approaches is negligible.
-When an analytic expression is available, it is recommended to use the differential of the exponential map for improved accuracy and consistency. \end{remark}